AnushkaSaha25/PoLoN-Process/README.md

 ---

 ### Setup
-To run the project, it is recomended to use Python 3.9 or higher.
+To run the project, it is recommended to use Python 3.9 or higher.
 Install all required dependencies using the `requirements.txt` file:

 ```bash